 “… I have seen my son grow in confidence, revel in success, and struggle with disappointment and defeat all through Janis’ inspiration.
 Odyssey of the Mind has single handedly been the biggest external influence on his development during these critical years.
 The program bridges the gap between team sports and classroom academics.
 I am so thankful that he has had these experiences and I whole heartedly credit Janis’ commitment to the program and personal character for this.
 I am forever indebted to her.
 Her consistent presence over the past 6 years has been a constant reminder of her passion for the program and for the kids.
 A simple gesture of volunteering her time (and patience) set off a chain reaction that has brought so much joy and pride to my two boys. … she made one heck of a positive difference in our life.
 My boys have expressed an interest in volunteering to coach a 2nd grade team as a way to “pay it forward” and honor the gesture Janis made years ago that sparked our family’s love for the program.”

 To nominate: Follow the instructions below.
 Nominating online allows all parts to be submitted electronically and tracked.
-All parts of the nomination and letter of commendation, must be received by March 1, 2020 to be considered.
+All parts of the nomination and letter of recommendation must be received by February 24 to be considered.

 How to nominate online:

 A. Nomination.
 Completed online nomination, including letter of commendation from another Association Board Member, Regional Director/PC or Coach must be received on or before February 24 to be considered.